 - (5) Includes 74,392 Shares held by Mr. Hekemian's wife, with respect to which Mr. Hekemian disclaims beneficial ownership.
-Also includes (i) 102,072 Shares held by the Hekemian & Co., Inc. Pension Plan of which Mr. Hekemian is a trustee and a participant, (ii) an aggregate of 45,000 Shares which are held by certain partnerships in which Mr. Hekemian is a partner, (iii) 14,196 Shares held in certain trusts for which Mr. Hekemian is a trustee and one trust in which Mr. Hekemian is a beneficiary, and (iv) 67,740 Shares held by the Robert and Mary Jane Hekemian Foundation, Inc. of which Mr. Hekemian is the President, all of such Shares with respect to which Mr. Hekemian disclaims beneficial ownership thereof except to the extent of his pecuniary interest in the pension plan, partnerships and trusts. - (6) Includes 23,464 Shares held by the estate of Mr. Barney's wife, of which Mr. Barney is the administrator. - (7) A Trustee of the Trust. - (8) Includes 189,879 Shares held by Mr. Klein's wife and 27,000 Shares held in the Krieger charitable trust of which Mr. Klein's wife is trustee, with respect to both of which Mr. Klein disclaims beneficial ownership.
-Also includes 7,390 Shares held by The Herbert & Jacqueline Klein Family Foundation, Inc. - (9) Includes 3,800 Shares which are held by Mr. Artinian's son, with respect to which Mr. Artinian disclaims beneficial ownership. - (10) Includes 2,000 shares held by Mr. Aufzien's wife. - (11) Shares beneficially owned do not exceed 1% of the Trust's issued and outstanding Shares. - (12) Includes (i) 1,000 Shares held by Mr. Hekemian's wife, (ii) an aggregate of 102,216 Shares which are held by certain partnerships in which Mr. Hekemian is a partner, (iii) 9,238 Shares which are held in trust by Mr. Hekemian for the benefit of his children, and (iv) an aggregate of 11,000 Shares which are held in certain trusts for the benefit of Mr. Hekemian's nephews and of which Mr. Hekemian is trustee, all of such Shares with respect to which Mr. Hekemian disclaims beneficial ownership thereof except to the extent of his pecuniary interest in the partnerships.
-Also includes 25,458 Shares held in a trust of which Mr. Hekemian is a beneficiary, with respect to which Shares Mr. Hekemian disclaims beneficial ownership except to the extent of his pecuniary interest in such trust. - (13) An Executive Officer of the Trust.
+Also includes (i) 102,072 Shares held by the Hekemian & Co., Inc. Pension Plan of which Mr. Hekemian is a trustee and a participant, (ii) an aggregate of 45,000 Shares which are held by certain partnerships in which Mr. Hekemian is a partner, (iii) 14,196 Shares held in certain trusts for which Mr. Hekemian is a trustee and one trust in which Mr. Hekemian is a beneficiary, and (iv) 67,740 Shares held by the Robert and Mary Jane Hekemian Foundation, Inc. of which Mr. Hekemian is the President, all of such Shares with respect to which Mr. Hekemian disclaims beneficial ownership thereof except to the extent of his pecuniary interest in the pension plan, partnerships and trusts. - (6) A Trustee of the Trust. - (7) Includes 189,879 Shares held by Mr. Klein's wife, with respect to which Mr. Klein disclaims beneficial ownership. - (8) Includes 4,250 Shares which are held by Mr. Artinian's son, with respect to which Mr. Artinian disclaims beneficial ownership. - (9) Includes 2,000 shares held by Mr. Aufzien's wife. - (10) Shares beneficially owned do not exceed 1% of the Trust's issued and outstanding Shares. - (11) Includes (i) 1,000 Shares held by Mr. Hekemian's wife, (ii) an aggregate of 102,216 Shares which are held by certain partnerships in which Mr. Hekemian is a partner, (iii) 9,238 Shares which are held in trust by Mr. Hekemian for the benefit of his children, and (iv) an aggregate of 11,000 Shares which are held in certain trusts for the benefit of Mr. Hekemian's nephews and of which Mr. Hekemian is trustee, all of such Shares with respect to which Mr. Hekemian disclaims beneficial ownership thereof except to the extent of his pecuniary interest in the partnerships.
+Also includes 25,458 Shares held in a trust of which Mr. Hekemian is a beneficiary, with respect to which Shares Mr. Hekemian disclaims beneficial ownership except to the extent of his pecuniary interest in such trust. - (12) An Executive Officer of the Trust.